gvwilson/thirdbit/_posts/2010/2010-09-05-games-ill-never-make.md

 </p>

 <p>
   And that's what makes the game interesting, because the attacking player can pick a small force and a small goal (outlaw bikers raiding for food), a large force and a large goal (an invading army from the People's Republic of Latter-Day Saints south of the border, and the capture of Penticton), or a small feinting force from the Republic and the goal of drawing reserves away from Kelowna, where the main attack (off board) is about to fall.
-The defender doesn't know which it is; the attacker has to write it down before the game starts, but after that, it's all about bluffing---just like it is in a real war.
+The defender doesn't know which it is; the attacker has to write it down before the game starts, but after that, it's all about bluffing—just like it is in a real war.
 </p>

 <p>